ChessDev-Hub/chess_archive_parser/README.md

 ## ✅ Features

-- Promtps for chess.com username when program starts
+- Prompts for chess.com username when program starts
 - Downloads PGN archives via the Chess.com public API to a subdirectory named archives off the current working directory
 - Extracts all unique opponent usernames
 - Fetches public account info about those oponents from Chess.com